-If your Instagram game could use further tightening, check out the editing and scheduling app, Plann.
+If your Instagram game could use further tightening, check out our editing and scheduling app, Plann.
 The app allows you to peek at competitors’ performance analytics and keep track of your hashtag sets, plus more not-to-be-missed features that’ll be sure to.

 Christy Laurence is the multi-award-winning founder of Plann, an app she created after watching hugely talented people around the world give up on making an income from their passion due to lack of marketing help.